 First of all, congratulations on making the decision to start cycling!
 You are joining a group of commuters who are some of the healthiest and happiest!

 Get ready to roll.
 It doesn’t take much to get started cycling: all you need is you, a bike, and a helmet.
 However, there are some key things you may want to brush up on before you go for your first ride.
-To get you started, check out this video series by the Ecology Action Centre (also available in French and Arabic).
+To get you started, check out this video series by the Ecology Action Centre (also available in French, Mi'kmaw, and Arabic).
 You’ll learn what you need to know to make sure you and your bike and ready to ride, the skills you need to navigate your bike safely and confidently, and more.
+The Halifax Cycling Coalition has also released a Cycling Handbook (available in both digital and paper version) with all the necessary information to get started.

 Cycling on the street can be a much different experience than the trail but there are resources available in Halifax to help you build the skills and knowledge you need to make the transition.

 Take a course.
-The Halifax Cycling Coalition and the Ecology Action Centre provide free and virtual cycling education to those interested in learning more about cycling in more urban areas.
+The Halifax Cycling Coalition provides free and virtual cycling education to those interested in learning more about cycling in more urban areas.
 Learn more about their Urban Cycling 101 course and sign up for a session.

 Plan your route.
 Starting out, you may feel more comfortable sticking to multi-use pathways and local street bikeways, which often have fewer cars travelling at slower speeds.
 To plan your route, you can use the Halifax Bike Map.
 Paper copies are available at municipal libraries and recreational centres in case you want one to take with you on your adventures.